Eric Cantor to join investment bank Moelis as vice chairman

-(Reuters) - Former U.S. House Majority Leader Eric Cantor will join investment bank Moelis & Co MC.N as vice chairman and managing director, the company said, adding that Cantor will also be elected to its board.
+Sept 2 (Reuters) - Former U.S. House Majority Leader Eric Cantor will join investment bank Moelis & Co as vice chairman and managing director, the company said, adding that Cantor will also be elected to its board.

 Cantor, who was defeated in June by a Tea Party challenger in a Republican primary election, will provide strategic counsel to the company’s corporate and institutional clients on key issues, Moelis said.